 On March 20, 2023, the Company announced an additional grant agreement with the Ontario Together Fund ("OTF") of the Ministry of Economic Development, Job Creation and Trade (the "Grant").
 The Grant of \$840,000 is to cover 50% of the cost to further expand our capabilities and capacity for manufacturing specialized products relating to diagnostic testing for infectious diseases.
 The Government of Ontario is supporting the expansions at Microbix's three adjacent sites in Mississauga.
 An initial Grant disbursement, upon execution of the agreement, in the amount of \$504,000 was received on March 13, 2023.
 During fiscal 2024 \$402,162 of grant income was recognized.
 In addition, \$369,719 was recognized as a reduction to property, plant and equipment.
-December 31,2024, other receivables include \$336,000 in grants receivable (December 31, 2023 - nil).
+At March 31, 2025, other receivables include \$336,000 in grants receivable (March 31, 2024- nil).
 The remaining \$336,000 of the grant will be paid upon project completion following a review of Eligible Project Expenditures incurred during the project.

-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS Canadian Funds As at and for the period ended December 31, 2024 and 2023
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS Canadian Funds As at and for the three and six months ended March 31, 2025 and 2024